Collaboratively moving clean tech innovations forward

 The European union has tripled financial support for energy saving projects from €6 billion in 2007-2013 to €18billion in the 2014-2020 funding period.
 The EU’s longer-term target is to increase environmental protection spend to 20% of the total EU budget allocation across Member States.

-Realising these collaborative synergies will help fast track the development of emerging innovative solutions in ‘green tech’ driving efficiencies in energy use within the domestic and commercial settings.
+Realising these collaborative synergies will help fast track the development of emerging innovative solutions in "green tech" driving efficiencies in energy use within the domestic and commercial settings.

-Living labs are a key activity of the programme providing the platform to highlight local sustainable development challenges and inviting SME’s across partner countries to showcase clean tech capabilities and solutions to address these challenges.
+Living labs are a key activity of the project providing the platform to highlight local sustainable development challenges and inviting SME’s across partner countries to showcase clean tech capabilities and solutions to address these challenges.
 Through this process there are opportunities for SME’s to enter new markets, identify collaboration opportunities and gain insights from new technologies being developed across the northern countries.

 See here a video from Arbnco, a Glasgow based company, explaining the benefits of participating at the living lab event in Denmark.

-2 living labs took place in 2018, one in Denmark on the 7th of November, focused on addressing challenges in smart home technologies, encouraging green behaviour and management of smart grids and one is Oslo on the 29th November focused on clean technologies for management of commercial buildings and homes.
+2 living labs took place in 2018, one in Denmark on the 7th of November, focused on addressing challenges in smart home technologies, encouraging green behaviour and management of smart grids and one in Oslo on the 29th November focused on clean technologies for management of commercial buildings and homes.

-The core SE project team, Marta Eizaguirre, Hamish Hunter and Liz Murphy (SRO), have participated in the Living labs and other partnership activities, leading amongst other things to establishing links between the Maas Scotland cluster and Swedish Maas projects, and identifying a potential partnership opportunity with Sweden on CO2 capture and utilisation.
+The core Scottish Enterprise project team, Marta Eizaguirre, Hamish Hunter and Liz Murphy (SRO), have participated in the Living labs and other partnership activities, leading amongst other things to establishing links between the Maas Scotland cluster and Swedish Maas projects, and identifying a potential partnership opportunity with Sweden on CO2 capture and utilisation.

-Creation of an innovation toolbox gathering learning and best practice on innovation schemes and programmes from across partner countries is also underway and will be finalised in mid-2020.
+Creation of an innovation toolbox gathering learning and best practice on innovation schemes and programmes from across the partner countries is also underway and will be finalised in mid-2020.